Mohamed-Manessouri/Rescue-Robot/README.md

 # A computer vision model:
- This model is responsible for detecting humans within the video feed.
+ This model is responsible for detecting humans within the video feed.I m currently using a pretrained model YoloV8 but I m willing to build the model from scratch.

 # Video transmission: